-Called the "October Working Paper, this mea- Date of Issue: sure was enacted with objectives as: assertion of Denomination: the soverignity of the law, respect for the judi- Designer: ciary, establishment of the State of Institutions, and the laying of safeguards through which a citizen can know his rights and duties clearly, and to practice them fearlessly.
+Called the "October Working Paper, this mea- Date of Issue: sure was enacted with objectives as: assertion of Denomination: the soverignity of the law, respect for the judi- Designer: ciary, establishment of the State of Institutions, Design: Under justice emblem.
+Revolution march and the laying of safeguards through which a citizen can know his rights and duties clearly, and to practice them fearlessly.